You’re going to love the crochet Callaina Tunisian Lace Bolero, because it’s a quick make. This is definitely what I would call a 1 day make.

 If you don’t want to use the cast on method mentioned above, you can do this instead:

-Ch 94 stitches & do the standard Tunisian return.
+Ch 94 stitches, pull up a loop from each & do the standard Tunisian return.

 *Always start the first stitch on each row in the second front vertical bar.